What happens during a stroke?

 The effects of having a stroke can vary greatly from person to person depending on the type and severity of the attack – as does the chance of making a full recovery.
 Amongst other things, your loved one may require assistance with the following as part of the stroke recovery process:

-Mobility covers a range of areas but stroke aftercare for most individuals will involve mostly help getting around the home or venturing outside for trips or other social activities.
+Mobility covers a range of areas but stroke aftercare will involve mostly help getting around the home.
+Then venturing outside for trips or other social activities.
 Some people may find walking very difficult.
 They can also be prone to tripping or falling, particularly in areas of risk such as the bathroom or the stairs.

 If your loved on has had a stroke, having a live-in carer on hand to help can not only make life a lot easier, it can also provide reassurance to friends and family members who may worry about the person’s safety.
 Professional stroke aftercare can provide peace of mind for family members that there is always someone around to provide support for your relative in their time of need.